dm2791/A-high-LDH-PDH-ratio-predicts-BC-lung-metastasis/README.md

 # Divergent-use-of-metabolic-fluxes-in-breast-cancer-metastasis
 MATLAB scripts to analyze the data and make the figures for the paper "Divergent use of metabolic fluxes in breast cancer metastasis".

-This repository includes some of the data analyzed.
+This repository includes some of the data analyzed:

 figure1_metabolomics_and_mithril/breastnorm.xlsx: Metabolomics data produced by Metabolon. figure1_metabolomics_and_mithril/geneset.txt: the genes in the GLYCOLYSIS gene set